 Student Program Outcomes

 We provide a comprehensive and highly supportive educational environment.
-For the first two cohorts that graduated from the Bay Path University MS in Genetic Counseling Program, the classes of 2019 and 2020, the degree completion rate was 96%.
-Job placement in a genetic counseling or related position was 100% for the first cohort.
-Information is not yet available for the second cohort, as students are surveyed no less than six months after they graduate.
+For the first three cohorts that graduated from the Bay Path University MS in Genetic Counseling Program, the classes of 2019, 2020, and 2021, the degree completion rate was 97%.
+Job placement in a genetic counseling or related position was 96% for the first two cohorts*.

 The Bay Path University Genetic Counseling Program trains a diverse adult student body in genetics and genomics, counseling, and research to become competent, compassionate, culturally sensitive genetic counselors.
 Our goal is to prepare graduates for varied roles in the genetic counseling workforce who will advocate for their patients, maintain the highest quality and ethical standards, effectively work in interdisciplinary teams, contribute to research, and strive for advancement of and leadership in the genetic counseling profession.